Caneserkenc/Embedded-System-Design-Flow-on-Zynq-Ver.2023.2/docs/lab3.md

 1. Click on **Generate Bitstream** and click Yes if prompted to save the Block Diagram, and click Yes again if prompted to launch **Synthesis** and **Implementation**.
 Click Cancel when prompted to Open the Implemented Design

-## Note
-If you get bitstream error apply these changes
+> Note: If you get bitstream error apply these changes.**
   <p align="center">
   <img src ="pics/lab3/17_bitstreamerror.jpg" width="90%" height="80%"/>
   </p>